Penal Code 523 covers the charge of extortion by means of a threatening letter in the state of California.

 The state of California uses Penal Code 523 to prosecute the charge of extortion by means of a threatening letter.
 Extortion is a serious white-collar crime.
 In fact, PC 523 represents a felony charge here in California.

-Individuals convicted under PC 523 can end up facing prison time and fines.
-However, there are legal defenses available to you for PC 523 charges.
-Get more information about extortion by means of a threatening letter with the Simmrin Law Group.
-Call (310) 997-4688 now to speak with a member of our team.
+Individuals convicted under Penal Code 523 can end up facing prison time and fines.
+However, there are legal defenses available to you for fighting back against PC 523 charges.
+Get more information about extortion through a threatening letter with the Simmrin Law Group.

 Understanding the Charge of Extortion by Means of a Threatening Letter